thecircleisround/pywebview-vue3-boilerplate/README.md

 # pywebview-vue3-boilerplate
 #### based on [pywebview-react-boilerplate](https://github.com/r0x0r/pywebview-react-boilerplate) and [pywebview-vue-boilerplate](https://github.com/kmrifat/pywebview-vue-boilerplate)

 This is a  simple boilerplate to help you start with _pywebview_ and Vue 3.
 It sets up the development environment, install dependencies, as well as provides scripts for building an executable.
-Stack is based on pywebview, Vue3, SASS, Parcel bundler, pyinstaller (Windows/Linux) and py2app (macOS).
+Stack is based on pywebview, Vue3, SASS, Vite bundler, pyinstaller (Windows/Linux) and py2app (macOS).

 ## Requirements
 - Python 3